Senior School SEND Inclusion Policy

 Staff referrals

-Members of staff consult with the SENCo if they believe a pupil may need specialist help during the school year.
+Members of staff consult with the SENCos if they believe a pupil may need specialist help during the school year.
 Evidence for that concern must be produced, with clear information about what the class teacher has already tried to do to support the pupil.

 Referrals by parents or carers

 Any parent/carer may express concern, we welcome any parent/carer into school who may have any queries, or this can be discussed via telephone or email.
-Once information is gathered, the SENCo will use data and staff feedback to plan next steps.
+Once information is gathered, the SENCos will use data and staff feedback to plan next steps.

 Types of learning needs and disabilities